This article explains how to enter Construction Industry Scheme (CIS) transactions into FreeAgent if you're a

-When you pay your subcontractor, you'll see a payment of £300 coming out of your main bank account.
+When you pay your subcontractor, you'll see a payment of £300 coming out of your business bank account.

 Don't explain this as a bill payment.
-Instead, explain it as a transfer from your main account to the CIS bank account.
+Instead, explain it as a transfer from your business bank account to the CIS bank account.

 This is so that your accounts won't have a permanent unpaid bill sitting in Aged Creditors.

 When you pay the CIS tax from your main bank account, explain that as a Payment with type PAYE / NI, because that's how you'll pay HMRC.

 That will leave your PAYE account showing a debit of £100 and the CIS bank account showing a credit of £100.
 We need to net these off, and the best way to do that is by navigating to the 'Banking' tab, selecting 'Bank Accounts' from the drop down menu and choosing the CIS bank account.
 Then, enter a manual transaction, a refund, of £100, with type PAYE / NI.